Preparing tool...

 Use the Cookiebot/OneTrust Templates: Avoid custom HTML for consent.
 Use the official GTM templates provided by your Consent Management Platform (CMP) to ensure the API handles the update logic correctly.

-Instead of clicking through settings yourself, let our engine audit your GTM Container for this exact issue (and 30 others) in 60 seconds.
+Instead of clicking through settings yourself, the audit checks this exact issue (and 30 others) on your GTM container — then keeps watching every night.